-By actively listening to ideas, offering appropriate recognition, encouraging creativity, and connecting people’s work to a greater purpose, transformational leaders can actually boost morale, improve the quality of work, and even increase the retention rate of their employees.
+By empowering employees to take ownership over their work, demonstrating trust, clearly defining expectations, actively listening to ideas, offering appropriate recognition, encouraging creativity, and connecting people’s work to a greater purpose, transformational leaders can boost morale, improve the quality of work, and even increase the retention rate of their employees.

 - According to a report from Salesforce, employees who feel their voices are heard at work are 4.6 times more likely to feel empowered to perform their best work.

 - The Business Case for a High Trust Culture report from Great Place to Work found that companies with trust-based cultures experience 50% less employee turnover than industry competitors as well as stock market returns that are two to three times greater than the market average.